maksimenkoveronika/About-me/README.md

 Hello!🤗
-My name is Nika and I am a beginner tester💁‍♀️
+My name is Nika and I'm a beginner tester💁‍♀️

-I have always been interested in the process of creating software, I like to check software products, as well as make them of high quality.
+In this repository, I store my supporting certificates of course completion, as well as my CV.

-Creative work, has many points of growth💡
+I really like my business and what I do.
+Creative work has many points of growth💡